shunnNet/vue-caster/README.md

   - [TODO](#todo)
   - [License](#license)

 This is a command line tool that can switch between Vue versions.
-It can be used in conjunction with [vue-demi](https://github.com/vueuse/vue-demi) for developing components compatible with both Vue 2 and Vue 3.
+It can be used in conjunction with [vue-demi](https://github.com/vueuse/vue-demi) for developing components for Vue 2 and Vue 3.

 ## How this works?
 The way this package works is by using [npm install alias](https://docs.npmjs.com/cli/v8/commands/npm-install).